What is Sea Moss?

 How to Use Sea Moss Gel

 Sea Moss is one of the world's few natural sources of carrageenan, making it a plant based alternative to gelatin.
-This means you can add it (in gel form) to almost anything as a natural thickerner/binder.
+This means you can add it (in gel form) to almost anything as a natural thickener/binder.
 Some of the easiest ways to integrate it into your daily routine are by adding it to:

 • Smoothies & Juices